cambridge-ceu/CEU-journal-club/README.md

 ----

-Monthly publiccations are to be highlighted.
+Monthly publiccations to be highlighted.